sion10000/Intellicat/README.md

 Each box has:
 - a camera for cat detection (default: **USB camera `usb0`**)
 - a **PCA9685** servo driver (I2C)
-- **4 servos** controlling door, stick deploy, stick motion, and treat dispenser
+- **4 servos** controlling a door, stick deployment, stick motion, and a candy dispenser

 The boxes communicate over **Bluetooth RFCOMM**.
 The Python script reads/writes messages via **`/dev/rfcomm0`**, which is created automatically after reboot by systemd services (**Option A**).
+You run `Intellicat.py` manually after boot; Bluetooth should already be connected.

 This README is a **single complete document** that explains:
 - what Intellicat does
 - the full logic flow
+- servo roles, safe angles, and movement order
-- wiring (PCA9685 + servos + power)
+- PCA9685 wiring and power
 - Bluetooth setup that survives reboot
 - software install steps
-- YOLO model setup reference
+- YOLO model setup reference (guide used)
 - how to run Intellicat
 - runtime commands (manual start / speed / treat)
-- troubleshooting and safety
+- troubleshooting and safety notes

----

-## Table of contents
-1. What Intellicat does
-2. High-level logic (simple flow)
-3. Hardware list
-4. Servo roles + calibrated angle limits
-5. Servo movement sequences
-6. PCA9685 wiring (I2C + servo power)
-7. Enable I2C
-8. Bluetooth setup (Option A: auto `/dev/rfcomm0` after reboot)
-9. Software installation (system packages + venv + Python deps)
-10. YOLO model setup (reference used)
-11. Running Intellicat
-12. Manual controls (runtime)
-13. Script defaults
-14. Permissions notes
-15. How to quit
-16. Troubleshooting
-17. Safety notes
-18. License / disclaimer

 ---